New Enterprise Associates

 Series E in 2002

-Proxima Therapeutics develops radiation delivery systems for the treatment of solid cancerous tumors, with an initial focus on brain and breast cancer.
-Founded in 1996, the company’s marketed products include GliaSite RTS for brain cancer and MammoSite RTS for breast cancer.
-Proxima Therapeutics was acquired by Cytec Industries Inc. in 2005.
+Proxima Therapeutics specializes in developing radiation delivery systems aimed at treating solid cancerous tumors, specifically focusing on brain and breast cancer.
+Established in 1996, the company has successfully introduced two marketed products: GliaSite RTS for brain cancer and MammoSite RTS for breast cancer.
+These products are designed to assist medical practitioners in providing effective breast conservation therapy.
+In 2005, Proxima Therapeutics was acquired by Cytec Industries Inc., further enhancing its capabilities in the cancer treatment sector.

 Alien Technology